jaredwray/ecto/README.md

 | filePathOutput   | string | Used to specify the file path if you want to write the rendered output to a file. |
 | engineName       | string | Used to to override the auto-selection of the `engineName`.  |

-This simple example showing the `renderFromFile` function shows you the bare minimum required to execute this function successfully, we are passing in the template and it will return a `string`.
+This simple example showing the `renderFromFile` or `renderFromFileSync` function shows you the bare minimum required to execute this function successfully, we are passing in the template and it will return a `string`.

 One of the main benefits is that it will automatically select the correct engine based on the file extension.